egmnklc/yok-data-extractor/README.md

 - Numerous modules were launched on YOK Atlas

 In addition to the modules of Undergraduate/Associate Degree and Net Wizard, modules such as “Turkish Universities”, “Undergraduate/Associate Degree Selection Wizard”, “Graduate Ranking Atlas”, “Occupation Atlas” and “My Selection List” are also included in the program.
 CoHE continues to work on updating these modules.

+The python script allows you to extract data from YOK Atlas.